 Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

-Sunday's game that pits the No. 1 South Carolina Gamecocks (6-0) versus the Duke Blue Devils (5-2) at Cameron Indoor Stadium is expected to be a lopsided matchup based on our computer prediction, which projects a final score of 77-64 in favor of South Carolina, who is a heavy favorite according to our model.
-Game time is at 1:00 PM ET on December 3.
+Sunday's contest features the No. 1 South Carolina Gamecocks (6-0) and the Duke Blue Devils (5-2) matching up at Cameron Indoor Stadium in what is expected to be a lopsided matchup, with a projected 77-64 victory for heavily favored South Carolina according to our computer prediction.
+Tipoff is at 1:00 PM ET on December 3.

-In their last outing on Thursday, the Blue Devils earned a 72-65 win over Georgia.
+The Blue Devils head into this game on the heels of a 72-65 victory over Georgia on Thursday.

-The Blue Devils enter this contest after a 72-65 victory against Georgia on Thursday.
-The Gamecocks are coming off of a 65-58 victory against North Carolina in their most recent game on Thursday.
+The Blue Devils are coming off of a 72-65 victory against Georgia in their most recent outing on Thursday.
+The Gamecocks head into this matchup following a 65-58 victory over North Carolina on Thursday.
 Ashlon Jackson totaled 18 points, three rebounds and five assists for the Blue Devils.
-Bree Hall's team-leading 15 points paced the Gamecocks in the victory.
+Bree Hall put up 15 points, one rebound and zero assists for the Gamecocks.

 Catch college basketball action all season long on Fubo!